 Meanwhile, in the search for lasting love and happiness, I put effort into enhancing myself.
 I set intentions, visioned an ideal future, did couples therapy, married, divorced, used substances, dreamwork, energy clearing, retreats, money, food, feminism, meditation, yoga…you get the gist.
 What an amazing, wild ride!

 But no matter where I invested my energy, I still felt incomplete.
 The root of my struggle was untouched.
-Eventually, I realized no one and no thing would deliver the love and happiness I longed for.
+Eventually, I had to reckon with the fact that no one and no thing would deliver the love and happiness I longed for.
 Moreover, I suffered a case of mis-taken identity.

 Life is simple.
 I care for my wee mini-dox, Lucky, wash dishes, cook a meal, work, play, tend to whatever calls for attention.
 Contemplating and creating visual art and poetry are mainstays.
 These musings evoke spontaneity and wonder for me.
 I delight in encouraging the creative expressions of others.

-I live with the Luckster, so I’ve always got an awesome guru in the house!
+I’m fortunate to live with the Luckster.
+There’s always a guru in the house!
 His mojo is strong and full of coyote-humor.
 Good medicine.
-He reminds me: just BE – this is the blessing and it’s simple.
-Don’t complicate your life.
-What Lucky says, that’s what I bow to.
+He reminds me: just BE – don’t complicate your life.
+What Lucky says, that’s what do.

 Image: William Turner, Festive Lagoon Scene